gispos/AvsPmod/readme_threads.txt

 The same with frames, a new frame can only be requested when the frame thread has finished.

 For clip threads:
-If the thread is canceled by the user and the thread terminates later, an attempt is made to release the now abandoned clip.
+ If the thread is canceled by the user and the thread terminates later, an attempt is made to release the now abandoned clip (new option see below).
-If the clip is released, a message appears in the status bar and it buzzes 3 times.
+ If the clip is released, a message appears in the status bar and it buzzes 2 times.
 Then the clip can be reinitialized (memory has been released).
  Otherwise, it is better to restart the program.

 The whole should only be used for more script security.
 So that you can save your scripts even after a hanging avisynth.

+* New option Options > 'On cancel assign the clip later' ( Refer to 'Accessing Avisynth in threads' ) AvsPmod should normally be closed after a thread has been canceled by the user. this option tries to assign the clip to the script after the user has canceled the thread and the thread has been terminated internally. nice for indexing, you can play with AvsPmod with another tab and a message appears if the clip process finished. but test it, it's a bit alpha or beta or whatever.
+It's going smoothly for me, but you never know what the user is doing.

+Another note about accessing Avisnth in threads:
+ Even with threads it is easy to crash AvsPmod, the avisynth.dll is coupled with the main thread, if an error is triggered by a plugin and the plugin or avisynth crashes, AvsPmod is also torn into the abyss.
+ The threads only help if avisynth does not return.
+ Use program options > Save/Load > 'Backup session when previewing' and the accesses in threads to minimize the risk of losing the script.